Melacon/ntsim/ntsimulator/README.md

     * **ControllerUsername** - this can change the default value of the **controller-username** leaf used by the NTS Manager.
 The default is `admin`.
     * **ControllerPassword** - this can change the default value of the **controller-password** leaf used by the NTS Manager.
 The default is `admin`.
     * **NetconfCallHome** - this can change the default value of the **netconf-call-home** leaf used by the NTS Manager.
 The default is `false`.
+    * **IPv6Enabled**: if this is set to `true`, IPv6 is enabled. **Please note that for a working configuration, it is the user responsibility to correctly configure the Docker daemon to work with IPv6, prior to starting the NTS Manager!**

 After modifying the `docker-compose.yml` file with values specific to your host, the NTS Manager can be started by running the command `docker-compose up` from the **scripts** folder.